 Safe and Effective

 Next, you’ll want to go straight to the source.
 Because industrial hemp is legal with the drug administration FDA and can be grown with safe conditions, you can rest assured that CBD made from hemp will be a high-grade, quality product.
 You will also want to research the brand’s website to see where the hemp was grown.
 In North America and Europe, growers are required to follow rigid rules, resulting in a safer product, free of harmful products or chemicals.
-To take it a step further, you can even consider looking for organic hemp.

-There are a few different ways to help determine what is in fact a good CBD oil.
+There are a few different ways to help determine what is in fact a good CBD product.
 A great way to start is by checking out reviews.
 It’s a nice way to see unbiased, honest opinions of how others rated their experience with particular products.
 Reviews can also give you an indication of what the company is like, including price point and customer service.

 Determining if CBD is Bad

 So now that you’ve been schooled on how to make a good, quality selection, it’s likely that more questions will arise.
 On average, a bottle of CBD oil will last for about 14 to 24 months.
 But don’t panic if you have some that’s a bit older.
 As time passes, unused oil can possibly begin to break down and oxidize, which will affect its potency.
 To extend the shelf life, make sure to store your CBD oil in an environment that is no warmer than room temperature, but ideally in a cool, dark place.
 If you know you are not going to be using your CBD daily, move it to the refrigerator to make it last longer.

 Determining if CBD is Expired